 Unfortunately, about one in five adults in the SREB region and in the nation fall into the first group - those who earned some college credits but no credential.
 In 2013, researchers at the Institute for Higher Education Policy studied adults who had earned substantial credits but had not earned degrees.
 They evaluated more than 41,000 former students from 60 postsecondary institutions that offer associate degrees - including colleges in SREB states.
-These students each accumulated 60 credit hours but left school without a degree.
+These students each accumulated 60 credit hours

+Educational Attainment of Adults, Ages 25 and Over, In Texas, 2014 but left school without a degree.
 The researchers found that more than 16 percent of these adults were eligible for degrees without additional courses.